Top Flat Fee Realtors in Dallas (2026 Guide) — Best Agents to Save on Commission

 Key Features

-• Full Representation: Offer strategy, negotiations, inspections, and closing guidance.
+• Full-Service Representation: Includes pricing strategy, MLS listing, offer negotiation, inspections, and closing coordination.

-• Texas Expertise: Built for Texas transactions and disclosure standards.
+• Texas Market Expertise: Designed specifically for Texas contracts, disclosures, and negotiation practices.

 2. Creekview Realty – Flat Fee & Reduced Commission Options

-Best for sellers seeking flexible flat fee listing packages
+Best for sellers who want flexible listing packages and tiered support levels

 ⭐ 4.7 Google Reviews